trevorwinser/werewolf/README.md

 ## Neutral (Killing)
 Werewolf
 Abilities:
-On full moons turn into a werewolf.
+On full moons, turn into a werewolf.
 Attributes:
-As a Werewolf you can not be killed at night.
+As a Werewolf you are invulnerable, and can kill any vulnerable player.
-As a Werewolf you can visit a player attacking them and anyone that visits them.
+As a Werewolf you can attack a player and all who visit them.
-Your attack goes through night immunity.
-As a Werewolf you may choose to stay home and attack anyone who visits you.
+As a Werewolf you stay home and attack all who visit you.
 Goal:
-Kill everyone in your way.
+Maul everyone in your way.
 ---
 Vampire
 Abilities: